 Douglas Buzzbait Rods

-We a few casting rods that are perfect for fishing buzzbaits including:
+We offer several casting rods that are perfect for fishing buzzbaits including:

 Douglas Pro – Jimmy Reese